 Bonus PAF Points

-– These PAFs will distribute approximately $3.32 million (or 8 per cent of the value compared to the minimum required distribution of 5 per cent).
+- If historical precedents are maintained (where 8 per cent of the value is distributed compared to the minimum required distribution of 5 per cent), these PAFs could distribute approximately $800 million in the coming year!

 More on PAFs